Thinning hair can be one of the most frustrating parts about getting older. Have you ever wondered if there is anything you can do about it?

 2 tbs extra virgin olive oil

-Whip ingredients together and use a basting brush to apply the mask evenly across your scalp to promote hair growth.
+Whip ingredients together and use a basting brush to apply the mask evenly across your scalp and ends to promote hair growth and strength.

 Cover your head with a shower cap or plastic bag and allow the mask to absorb for 20 minutes.